Anti-Patterns in Tech Cost Management: Bad Cloud Strategy

 The cloud is not about saving money!
 Over time, the additional capabilities of cloud providers may, if used correctly, save you money, but more likely they will allow you to do more or different things, for the same money.
 A tech director or CTO who justifies a cloud move on the basis of cost savings is making a potentially career-destroying move.

 Choice of cloud provider is important.
 The historical default choice — AWS — may not be the best choice for everybody.
 It’s big, it’s complex, and it’s initially harder to use than many others.
 Historically they’ve been less willing to make deals to attract or retain customers.
 They’ve been less willing to budge on certain charges (network egress, for example) than others.
-You need to defined your requirements and benchmark, then decide.
+You need to define your requirements and benchmark, then decide.

 Multi-cloud is a mistake